Open-pit operation at sunset, a CAT haul truck on the haul road.

 Supervision Dilution

-Most reporting systems were not built to test operational stability
+Reporting systems were not built to test operational stability.

 Incident charts, operational summaries, and conventional risk reporting create retrospective visibility.
 They do not establish whether the operating model is becoming more compressed, more fragile, or more dependent on unmeasured adaptation to remain apparently stable.